Yena-Park/TIL/JAVA/Sheridan/JAVA1/MAR07.md

   String s9 = input.nextLine();
   System.out.println(s8);
 ```
-using next method for word separated by spaces
+.next() : using next method for word separated by spaces
 ----------------------------------------------
 ```java
   Scanner input = new Scanner(System.in);